pskgokul/project-help/readme.md

 * Appropriate paper and book references at the bottom of the document.
 Use [APA style](https://www.citationmachine.net/apa).

-* I encourage you to write a report that is a hybrid between a wikipedia article (a bit more general audience) and a scholarpedia article (a bit more technical).
+* I encourage you to write a report that is a hybrid between a Wikipedia article (a bit more general audience) and a [Scholarpedia](http://www.scholarpedia.org/article/Main_Page) article (a bit more technical).
 For example, try:
-	* Including some history and example applications in your report (wikipedia-style)
+	* Including some history and example applications in your report (Wikipedia-style)
-	* Including some pseudocode and some degree of neuance via equations (scholarpedia-style)
+	* Including some pseudocode and some degree of neuance via equations (Scholarpedia-style)
 	* Here are some such examples
 		* http://www.scholarpedia.org/article/Galerkin_methods
 		* http://www.scholarpedia.org/article/Meshless_methods_for_PDEs